The Basic Reproduction Number for Petri Net Models: A Next-Generation Matrix Approach

-While some of these assumptions are trivial when modeled in Petri nets, others, like derivations, need to be inspected more closely.
-For reference, we state the five mathematical assumptions here exactly as they are given in van den Driessche and Watmough \cite{van2002reproduction} followed by brief comments.
-We will cover these assumptions for Petri nets in the following Section \ref{sec:NGM-Pn}.
+While some of these assumptions are trivial when modeled in Petri Nets, others, such as derivations, require closer inspection.
+For reference, we state the five mathematical assumptions here exactly as they are given in van den Driessche and Watmough \cite{van2002reproduction}, followed by brief comments.
+We will cover these assumptions for Petri Nets in the following Section \ref{subsec:NGMPN}.